UltraPin: History

-Costs
+Post launch

 On June 4, 2007 Global VR announced that they will offer UltraPin Video Pinball at a significantly lower price.
 Additionally, the base unit included twelve of the most highly recognizable pinball games, as opposed to six previously.
 This 12 game package included a flipper feedback board.
 This consisted of one printed circuitboard and wires to connect to the main flipper buttons.
 The flipper feedback kit used two solenoids on a new lockdown bar which strike the metal whenever the flipper buttons are pressed to give the impression that the flippers are real.
 The impact adds noise to the flipper presses, and the force causes a slight cabinet shake with each strike.
 Also the 12-game package revision included "Tournament Mode" for the frontend.

 On February 1, 2008 Global VR announced a special pricing package for UltraPin, offering all 12 games and the machine for US$3500 + tax + $500 shipping for VPForums members.
+It was very briefly mentioned in a 2008 Maxim article.

+By September 2008 production had stalled and NanoTech had reached an agreement to manufacture a competing product called MultiPin.

 On December 1, 2009 NanoTech Entertainment announced the Ultimate UltraPin Upgrade allowing owners to upgrade their machines to use both the original UltraPin software and adding to it additional support for other Pinball engines and games adding a new frontend package.